SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 <br>

 **NOTE:**
-**If you intend to deploy this application on a cluster that has a deployment of the same application, it is recommended to undeploy this installation via your terminal using the command:**
+**If you intend to deploy this application on a cluster that has a previous deployment of the same application, it is recommended to undeploy this old installation via your terminal using the command:**
 ```
 helm uninstall incident-management -n <namespace>
 ```